mc-imperial/dredd/README.md

 ### Build steps

 From the root of the repository, execute the following commands.
-Change `Debug` to `Release` for a release build.
+Change `Release` to `Debug` for a debug build.

 ```
 mkdir build && cd build
-cmake -G Ninja .. -DCMAKE_BUILD_TYPE=Debug
+cmake -G Ninja .. -DCMAKE_BUILD_TYPE=Release
-cmake --build . --config Debug
+cmake --build . --config Release
-# TODO: the following should be handled using a proper cmake install command
 cp src/dredd/dredd ../third_party/clang+llvm/bin
 ```

 ## Guide for developers

 This project uses the [Google C++ style guide](https://google.github.io/styleguide/cppguide.html).

+The following guide assumes that you are using Linux for development.

 The `scripts` directory contains a number of commands that are useful for developers.
 To make use of these commands, you must first run `./dev_shell.sh.template` from the root of the Dredd repo.
 This will ensure that the necessary